Dum Dum

-Dum Dum is a city and a municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA) and a vital locality in Kolkata Metropolitan Area.
+Dum Dum is a city and a municipality in the Kolkata Metropolitan Area of North 24 Parganas district in the Indian state of West Bengal.
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+The Netaji Subhas Chandra Bose International Airport locally known as Kolkata Airport, is situated at Dum Dum.
+Dum Dum area was divided into three parts governed by three separate municipalities named as South Dum Dum, Dum Dum and North Dum Dum.

 Etymology

 During the 19th century the area was home to the Dum Dum Arsenal, a British Royal Artillery facility.
 It was here that, in the early 1890s, Captain Neville Bertie-Clay developed a bullet with the jacket cut away at the tip to reveal its soft lead core (see hollow-point bullet), known informally as a dum-dum or more correctly as an expanding bullet.
 The previous name of Dum Dum was "Domdoma".

-Some resources claim that the Persian word damdama, which means "mound" or "elevated battery," is the source of the word Dum Dum.
+Some resources claim that the Persian word damdama, which means "mound" or "elevated battery", is the source of the word Dum Dum.